 Of course they can decide that for themselves, but it does give food for thought.

 We expect miracles from a corona vaccine.
-Currently, the regular flu shot among the vaccinated offers about 40% protection against the deadly flu wave that plagues our country every year.
-It is entirely questionable whether a corona vaccine will score better than that 40% less chance of getting corona.
-Perhaps, because the virus mutates more slowly – but still.
-There are also signs that immunity disappears quickly.
+The regular flu shot now offers approximately 40% protection among vaccinated people against the deadly flu wave that plagues our country every year.
+The question is whether a corona vaccine will score better than the 40% less chance of getting corona.
+Maybe, because the virus mutates more slowly - but still.
+There are also signals that immunity is disappearing quickly.
 How many times a year are we going to get vaccinated?

-A 100% effective shot has never been developed against other coronas, take SARS/MERS/colds.
-Started, research eventually stopped.
-SARS and MERS could be effectively combated [because they were too lethal to be successful].
-So colds are not for some reason.
+A 100% effective shot has never been developed against other coronas, such as SARS/MERS/the common cold.
+Started, but research eventually stopped.
+SARS and MERS could be controlled effectively [because they were too deadly to be successful].
+So for some reason I don't get a cold.

-Especially for the seasonal illness there must be a market you would say.
+You would say that there must be a market, especially for the seasonal disease of the common cold.
 With nose drops or something, that would lower the threshold.
-In third world countries, vaccination is also often done with drops (there is no money for a vaccination fetish and well, a drop more or less...).
-Get three drops for a tenner and you are guaranteed not to get a cold in the coming months – everyone does that, doesn't it?
+In third world countries vaccination is often done with drops (there is no money for a needle fetish and oh well, a drop more or less...).
+Get three drops for a tenner and you are guaranteed not to catch a cold in the coming months - isn't that what everyone does?

-Should the well-being of the entire population be put at risk for such a shaky promise with snags?
-Surely that is a question that should be taken on board by those who deal with public health?
+Should the well-being of the entire population be jeopardized for such a shaky promise with snags?
+Isn't that a question that should be considered by those in charge of public health?

 ADDITION 22 August 2020: